-The incidents listed in the Illicit Discharge Summary 2019-2020 report include potential (having entered the storm sewer system but not having entered the live waterway) and actual illicit discharges (having entered the storm sewer system and the live waterway).
+The incidents listed in the Illicit Discharge Summary 2020-2021 report include potential (having entered the storm sewer system but not having entered the live waterway) and actual illicit discharges (having entered the storm sewer system and the live waterway).
 Other suspect illicit discharges (dumping activity or spills away from the storm sewer system) are tracked and enforced as needed.
-A list of incident dates is provided below.
+Unfounded illicit discharges are incidents reported as an illicit discharge that are inspected by City Staff and determined to be an unfounded compliant.
+These unfounded reports are also entered into Cityworks.
+A summary of incident details is provided below.
 Further information is available by request.